HubertJN/2D-Ising-Predictor/pytools/README.md

 ## Python Envronment

-We use [poetry](https://python-poetry.org/), the envronment is defined in pyproject.toml You can install the project dependancies using `poetry install`, [details here](https://python-poetry.org/docs/basic-usage/#installing-with-poetrylock)
+We use [poetry](https://python-poetry.org/), the environment is defined in pyproject.toml You can install the project dependancies using `poetry install`, [details here](https://python-poetry.org/docs/basic-usage/#installing-with-poetrylock)
-Basic use is to use poetry shell or use the envronment located at `~/.cache/pypoetry/virtualenvs/`.
+Basic use is to use poetry shell or use the environment located at `~/.cache/pypoetry/virtualenvs/`.
 Use `poetry env info` for more info

 Note: